oils-for-unix/oils/doc/upgrade-breakage.md

     }
     echo $not_changed

-Note that in Oil, the idiom of running commands in a different directory doesn't require subshells:
+Note that the idiom of running commands in a different dir no longer requires a subshell:

 No: